 Luke recorded this same instruction from Jesus in his Gospel: “And he said unto them, When ye pray, say, Our Father which art in heaven, hallowed be thy name.
 Thy kingdom come.
 Thy will be done, as in heaven, so in earth” (Luke 11:2, KJV).

 In this short outline, we see that the subject Jesus first brought up after addressing and showing honor to God the Father was God’s Kingdom.
-He tells us to pray for it to come to this earth and then He instructs us to pray that God’s will might be done here on earth even as it is being done in heaven.
+(Study more about this in our article “Thy Kingdom Come.”)
+He tells us to pray for the Kingdom of God to come to this earth and then He instructs us to pray that God’s will might be done here on earth even as it is being done in heaven.

 Why pray for God’s will to be done?

 Since God is all-powerful and “does whatever He pleases” (Psalm 115:3), why do we need to pray for His will to be done when His will is going to occur anyway?
 Have you ever considered that Christ may have included this in the model prayer in order to help us align our thinking and actions with God’s purpose and plan for us?

 When we pray for God’s will to be done before we ask Him for “our daily bread” (Matthew 6:11), our daily needs and wants, we acknowledge that what God is doing is more important than our activities.

 This subtle, yet significant point reminds us of our spiritual priorities.
 God’s plan and purpose for our lives—His will—must come first in our lives.

 God’s purpose for creating human beings is for them to ultimately become members of His family and live with Him forever in His eternal Kingdom.
 This process begins with humans created as physical, mortal beings who must hear and respond to God’s instructions as given through His prophets and His Son, Jesus Christ.